jpswade/jpswade.github.io/_posts/2016-02-06-hambuger-menu.md

 Hint: It's less about the icon itself and more about the application on a whole.

+### Update

-To fully appreciate what I mean, you only need to take a look at the [latest Pinterest iOS app](http://moovweb.com/blog/hamburger-menu-handy-tool-or-useless-icon/),
+Since originally writing this, you'll find that you only need to take a look at the [latest Pinterest iOS app](http://moovweb.com/blog/hamburger-menu-handy-tool-or-useless-icon/) to fully appreciate what I mean.

-    which appears to be completely devoid of the hamburger menu and instead has easy to navigate on screen icons.
+This new application appears to be completely devoid of the hamburger menu and instead has easy to navigate on screen icons.

 As for the rest of us, I don't think we're truly ready to bin the hamburger menu just yet, but we can certainly begin to consider it.